InsightSoftwareConsortium/itk-napari-conversion/README.md

 image = image_from_image_layer(layer)

 # The ITK image will have:
-# - spacing in ITK order (reversed from napari)
+# - spacing: coordinates in ITK order, so reversed from napari `scale`: [1.5, 1.5, 2.0]
-# - origin set from translate
+# - origin: coordinates in ITK order, so reversed from napari `translate`: [30.0, 20.0, 10.0]
-# - direction matrix from rotate
+# - direction: from napari `rotate`.
+In this case unspecified, so just the identity matrix.
 # - metadata dictionary with custom fields
 ```